TeaRexcellence/wan2gp-svi/README.md

 **Video still has drift?**
 - Ensure you're using the SVI LoRA (auto-downloads on first run)
 - Try SVI-Shot profile instead of SVI-2.0 for more stability
+- Check aspect ratio - use 480x832 horizontal

+**Repetitive clips / same motion repeating?**
+- This was fixed with per-window seed randomization
+- Make sure you have the latest patch applied
+- Look for `[SVI Mode] Window X: Using new seed` in console

+**Reference image keeps reappearing?**
+- Use stronger, more detailed prompts
+- Outpaint image to 480x832 aspect ratio
+- Try increasing CFG slightly (within 1-2 range for Wan 2.2)

+**"Unexpected module keys" error with FusioniX on Wan 2.2?**
+- FusioniX is only compatible with Wan 2.1
+- For Wan 2.2, use Lightning accelerator profiles instead

 ## Updating WanGP